Kata and the Knockout Game

 Crime scenes show this.

 An unsuspecting victim, who did not anticipate their attack, whose attention was diverted from their attacker, will show no signs of struggle.
 The crime scene will be simple.
-A scene like that, a revenge assault or a robbery, stays confined in space, lasts an instant and shows the quick effective attack of a predator against a victim who was easy to approach, deceive or disable, and harm.
+A scene like that, a revenge assault, assassination or a robbery, stays confined in space, lasts an instant and shows the quick effective attack of a predator against a victim who was easy to approach, deceive or disable, and harm.

-An alerted target, someone whose attention was on his or her assailant, whose body was alert and energized, someone who put up a fight, will be harder to hurt.
+An alerted target, someone whose attention was on his or her assailant, whose body was aware and energized, someone who put up a fight, will be harder to hurt.
 The response of a determined fighter or any defender who won’t back down under pressure will be evident from the scene after the incident is over.

 A confrontation – not just an assault – will create a complex crime scene: the place in disarray, with violence moving through the space over time, leaving evidence of chaos and struggle, revealing that the outcome was not foreordained.

 To refuse to be intimidated, to be alert and strong, takes work.